 functional analphabets.
-This is the moment when the glottal stop entered the scene.
-News anchor personnel interpreted the star as a signal of phonetic disintegration.
+This is the moment when the glottal stop timely entered the scene.
+News anchor personnel agreed to interpret the star as a signal of phonetic disintegration.
 Consequently, the suffix "-in" got pronounced as a separated linguistic morpheme, which needs or warrants to be initiated in the phonetically standard way of German, namely by a glottal stop.